MeRupamGanguly/Golang-Deltas/README.md

 ## Module 3: Databases

-Horizontal Scaling : Distributing data and workload across multiple servers or nodes.
+Horizontal Scaling : Distributing data and workload across multiple servers.

 Sharding: Dividing the dataset into smaller, manageable parts called shards and distributing these shards across multiple servers.
-Each server (or shard) handles a subset of the data.
+Each server handles a subset of the data.

 MongoDB is a NoSql Database which is used for Concurent operations(multi-document ACID transactions) and Horizontal scalability.

 PostgreSQL is ideal for applications requiring strong consistency, complex joins, and analytical queries, such as financial systems, CRM applications, and data warehousing.

-Redis is an in-memory data structure store known for its exceptional speed and simplicity, It excels in scenarios requiring low latency and high throughput for read and write operations.
+Redis is an in-memory data structure store known for its exceptional read write speed and simplicity.

 MongoDB and Redis excel in horizontal scaling, while PostgreSQL supports vertical scaling better.
 The ability to scale horizontally can directly influence OPS(Operation Per Second) performance in distributed and large-scale applications.